The Pros and Cons of Selling a House As-Is

 Buyers know you're not making improvements, so they may feel more empowered to negotiate the price down.
 If you're thinking, "is selling my house as-is a good choice?"—you'll want to weigh this carefully.

-Despite these concerns when selling a house as-is, the right buyer can make it a stress-free, worthwhile transaction.
+Despite the concerns when selling a house as-is, the right buyer can make it a quick, stress-free transaction.
+The process can be simple when you find the right options for selling a home as-is.

 When to Consider Selling Your House As-Is